MH-PAVEL/MH-PAVEL/README.md

 </div>

 # Full Stack Web Developer
-I'm a full stack web developer with a passion for building beautiful and functional websites and applications.
+I'm a full-stack web developer with a passion for building beautiful and functional websites and applications.
 I have experience in both front-end and back-end development, and love finding new and creative solutions to problems.

 ## Skills
 - Front-end development: HTML, CSS, Bootstrap, Material UI, Tailwind CSS, Sass, JavaScript, React.js, Redux, RTK Query!